 Recently named the best new restaurant in the country, Pigeon Hole is a wine and snack bar by Justin Leboe, one of the best chefs in the country.
 Food is served on small plates and you’ll see people in jeans and hoodies seated next to couples dressed for date night.

 Don’t miss the charred cabbage with Mimolette and jalapeno salad cream.

-While Pigeon Hole gets most of the press these days, Dave was most interested in visiting the first restaurant Model Milk.
-With great respect for Chef Justin Leboe, Dave has always felt Model Milk didn’t get the recognition it deserved.
+While Pigeon Hole gets most of the press these days, we were most interested in visiting the first restaurant Model Milk.
+With great respect for Chef Justin Leboe, Model Milk didn’t get the recognition it deserved.

 Housed in a former milk factory, now a casual atmosphere with some of Canada’s best food.
 The fricassee of calamari with guanciale has been on the menu from the beginning.

 This is no ordinary hotel bar.
 Raw Bar recently completed renovations and houses a new sheek interior with modern Vietnamese food from Chef Jinhee Lee with fantastic cocktails.

 If you’re staying at Hotel Arts and just want to chill out on your own there are televisions screens on one side airing sports and news.